TRS offers the following broad categories of contracting options for In Situ Thermal Remediation (ISTR):

-Standard Fixed Price Remediation (SFPR) provides the lowest cost option.
-Guaranteed Fixed Price Remediation (GFPR) or Money-Back Guaranteed Remediation (MBGR) is usually applied after a firm cleanup goal has been negotiated with regulators.
-Regardless of which method of contracting is used, TRS highly recommends checking references from previous projects.
-Details of each contracting option are provided below.
+Generally, SFPR or TMR provide the lowest cost options.
+GFPR or MBGR are usually applied after a firm cleanup goal has been negotiated with regulators.
+Regardless of which method of contracting is used, TRS highly recommends checking references.
+Details of each contracting option follow.

 Under an SFPR contract TRS will continue operations until reaching the remediation goal or inputting the remediation design energy, whichever occurs first.
 Based on our experience, TRS reaches the goal prior to inputting the design energy about 85% of the time.
 If desired, the client can request TRS continue operations for a fixed weekly fee.

 The task order is authorization for work to commence, with the schedule as the guideline for completion of services, including any intermediate milestones and phase submittals.
-TRS Group bills the client monthly and provides relevant supporting documentation, until completing the agreed upon goals and objectives.
+TRS Group bills the client monthly and provides relevant supporting documentation until completing the agreed upon goals and objectives.